empathyco/x/packages/x-adapter/README.md

 parameters a `Source` and a `Target` to map your models, it will return a `MutableSchema` that will accept a `NewSource` and a `NewTarget` to handle the transformations you need.

-In the example below we will use a `MutableSchema` to have a default object that will be reused for different endpoint calls.
+In the example below we will create a `MutableSchema` to have a default object that will be reused for different endpoint calls.

 ###### Types definition and MutableSchema